 Summary Oats contain many beneficial nutrients, including fiber and protein.
 Oats have been shown to lower blood sugar and cholesterol levels.

 Buckwheat is also a pseudocereal.

-Despite the name, buckwheat is not related to wheat in any way, and does not contain gluten.
+Despite the name, buckwheat is not related to wheat and does not contain gluten.

-Raw buckwheat contains 71.5% carbs, and cooked buckwheat groats contain about 20% carbs.
+Raw buckwheat contains 71.5% carbs, while cooked buckwheat groats contain about 20% carbs.

 Bananas are among the world's most popular fruits.